In the vast space of physics, we live on a small "island" that is compatible with humans.

 With AGIs running things, these AGIs will compete with each other.

-At this point, AI has developed from weaker "agentic" AI that humans need to help, to stronger autonomous AGI that humans are unable to help.
+When we reach this point, AI has developed from weaker "agentic" AI that humans need to help, to stronger autonomous AGI that humans are unable to help.

 This intense competition between AGIs will cause them to start running out of "legal moves" on our "game board" of human systems — like our financial systems and legal systems.